-The EADRA ("The Deed") is a legally binding agreement between the Australian Government, state and territory governments and peak industry bodies (Parties to the EADRA)9 relating to the sharing of decision-making and response costs during an EAD response.
-In addition, it describes the responsibilities of all Parties to the EADRA and the roles of the CCEAD and NMG.
+The EADRA ("The Deed") is a legally binding agreement between the Australian Government, state and territory governments and peak industry bodies (Parties to the EADRA)8 to collectively and significantly increase Australia's capacity to prepare for, and respond to, EAD incursions.
+This includes the sharing of decision-making and response costs during an EAD response.
+It also describes the responsibilities of all Parties to the EADRA and the roles of the CCEAD and NMG.
 Animal Health Australia is the Custodian of the EADRA.